 Furthermore, you can find the animated path provided by NASA below on the left as well as a simulation of the greatest partiality just before sunset by Tom Ruen on the right:

 As you know, the moon has a big impact on the visibility of celestial bodies in the night sky.
 So here are the moon’s phases for this month:

 Positions of the planets this month

-Mars: The red planet can be seen travelling across the constellation of Scorpius, not far from the planet Jupiter.
+Mars: The red planet can be seen between the constellations of Scorpius and Ophiuchus.

 Neptune: The blue giant requires a telescope pointed in the constellation of Aquarius in order to be seen.

 Major astronomical events next month